 The Skudo System was originally developed in Australia to fill the need for a high quality, temporary coating system to protect finished surfaces from damages and stains during construction and remodel.
 Brendon Smith brought this innovative and unique technology to the United States in 2010 and this early Skudo System was recognized by the Construction industry at the 2011 World of Concrete expo as a Most Innovative Product.
 While establishing distributor relationships and selling direct to contractors around the US, Smith spent the next year testing, modifying and improving Skudo’s design and application methods.
 By working hand in hand with North American construction professionals, Skudo products have evolved to address their unique needs.

-Today, Skudo Temporary Surface Protection solutions include Skudo Commercial System, Tack Mat, Glass Advanced, All-Terrain Mat, SkudoBoard HT, and Marine Deck Defend.
+Today, Skudo Temporary Surface Protection solutions include Skudo Commercial System, Tack Mat, Glass Advanced, All-Terrain Mat, SkudoBoard HT, Carpet Cover, and Marine Deck Defend.
 Skudo protects surfaces in the Construction, Flooring, Manufacturing, and Marine industries, providing advanced products that offer superior performance compared to more common or traditional systems.

 The Skudo leadership team believes strongly in ongoing research, constantly improving and developing new products that offer unprecedented performance.
-Recently, Tack-Mat was named as one of the most Innovative Products by the National Marine Manufacturers Association and won a Most Innovative Product Award at 2015’s World of Concrete Expo.
+Tack-Mat also was named as one of the most Innovative Products by the National Marine Manufacturers Association and won a Most Innovative Product Award at 2015’s World of Concrete Expo.

 The Skudo team is committed to offering industry leading, innovative solutions for tough protection challenges.